rebelsky/sams-assorted-musings-reflections/reflections-2017-05.md

 Karla also suggested that I include the daily musings in my writing and research.

-* Daily essays: Profiles series
-* Daily essays: Finish the Cnix series (or at least progress)
-* Daily essays: Start a Rails series?
-* Daily essays: A class Web site: Jekyll, Bootstrap, and more
-* Representations in code camps
-* Design of code camp 1
-* Design of code camp 2
-* Papers on each of those
-* Improved version of last summer's paper.
+I started with the daily musings.

+* I'd like to restart the "Grinnellians you should know (or know about)" series.
+There is certainly a backlog of "placeholder" musings about some people.
+* I never finished all of the musings on C and Unix.
+I'm not teaching the class again next year, but it's probably a good idea to get the musings written before then [11].
+* I'm planning to spend part of the summer building a Rails project that uses the Gems my students more commonly employ.
+It may be worth writing those as musings [12].
+* I'm almost at the point that I have a general model for my course Web sites that is built on Jekyll and Bootstrap.
+That could serve as the source of a series of musings, particularly as I look at overall design and accessibility, which would make it more than just a technical series.

+I added the projects that I plan to do with my summer research students.

+* We are doing a research paper on the way in which "who does CS" is represented in online advertisements for summer code camps that are targeted at middle-school students.
+* We are taking the design of last summer's "Coding for the Arts" and redesigning it to work with elementary-school students.
+* We are designing a new "Data Science for Social Justice" summer camp for middle-school students.
-* Design of new CSC 151
+* We are designing a new version of CSC 151 that focuses on data science.
-* Department-level NSF proposal?
-(Damn, what was that?)
+* We should probably write a SIGCSE paper on each of these.
+* We should take last-year's SIGCSE poster on topics of code camps and extend it into a paper.

+And then there are other things.

+* We had talked about a department-level NSF proposal last year.
+I should revisit that.
+Now if I only I could remember the topic.
-* NSF proposal for digital humanities?
+* I have plans for an NSF IUSE proposal regarding digital humanities in the introductory CS sequence.
-* Something on accessibility
-* Rails stuff!
-(Hidden in daily essays, but ...)
+* I'd like to do something related to accessibility, even if it's just reading
+* I'd like to do some Rails development, mostly so that I can teach CSC 321/22 better.
+    * Alternately, I can think about changing what I teach CSC 321/22 in, in which case I should spend some time on that kind of development.

 At that point, I decided that I had written enough.
 Interestingly, I found less anxiety here than in the home/personal stuff.
-The quantity builds some anxiety, but each of these are things that I am enthusiastic about [n]
+The quantity builds some anxiety, but each of these are things that I am enthusiastic about [14].

-[n] Part of my problem is that I am enthusiastic about too many things.

 **Bucket three: Professional and pedagogical.
 Think about what you need to wrap up from spring and prepare for fall.**

 Wrapping up

-* Wrapping up
-   * Exams for 151
-   * Grading for 151
+* I have to write final exams for CSC 151 [15].
-   * Grading for 321 and 322
-   * Letter to Jerod: Welcome to being a chair.
-(Sections are a musing.)
-   * Get department materials in order and write description.
-(Also a musing?)
+* I need to finish grading CSC 321.
+* I need to finish grading CSC 322.
-   * Plans for Sarah
+* I need to gather materials for Jerod.
-   * Tapia/Hopper.
-   * NCWIT!
-   * List of responsibilities
-   * Change size.
+    * I should write a letter of the form "welcome to being chair; these are your responsibilities" [16].
+    * I have folders and folders of materials.
+I should put those in order, remove anything pertaining to him, and add a Manifest.
+    * Karla suggested that I also write a one-page summary.
+* I need to work with our Peer Education Coordinator on rethinking or revisiting her balance of duties.
+* I should send out requests for funding for Tapia and Hopper as well as requests for student applications.
+I should also pre-purchase some tickets.
+* I should finish our application to NCWIT.
+* _I don't understand my other notes._

 Preparing for fall

-* Preparing for fall
+* A lot of the preparation for fall fell under the previous bucket.
-   * Lots fell under scholarship - prep for 321, prep for new 151.
+    * I need to prep for the new CSC 151.
-   * Finish details of site-building tool.
-   * Support for Anya?
-(What is necessary?)
-   * Pedagogical workshop.
+    * I need to rethink how I teach CSC 321.
+* I need to finish building my course-web site template.
+* I also need to think about what support should be in place for our new faculty member.
+* I need to work with my department on preparing for our department workshop.

 **Pick five things that need to be done for fall.**

+_That is pick five of the things you listed already as the most important._

+I found it interesting that the first four things were easy to do, but the fifth was hard.

 * New CSC 151
 * Weight and health (I keep saying that and I keep failing)
 * Transition stuff for Jerod
 * Course Web site stuff

-* Set up for Tapia/Hopper/etc.
-* Extra: Omnifocus
+Now, there are many things that have to be done in the summer.
+At this point, I need to have the curricula for the camps.
+I need to go grade AP exams [17].
+I have a bunch of workshops [18].
+I need to run GSP [19].
+But beyond those, what's a good fifth?

+* Oh, that's right, I really need to make sure that we're set for Tapia and GHC.

+After reflecting a bit more, I realized that I really need to have a system in place to keep track of all my work [20].

 **Out of those five: How many days or parts of days do you need to dedicate?**

+The new CSC 151 requires 42 days of class.
+Each class has a reading and lab.
+I also need to look at big picture issues.
+I have a bunch of
-* New CSC 151: 42 days of class, about three hours prep per day.
-One month of half days.
+collaborators: Another faculty member, our Peer Education Coordinator, and my summer students.
+It will still require about three hours of prep per day of class.
+So one month of half days.

-* Weight and health: One hour per day.
-* Transition stuff for Jerod: About two full days.
-* Course Web site stuff: About two full days.
-* Set up for Tapia/Hopper/etc. About two days, distributed.
-* "I'm screwed."
+I should devote at least one hour per day to my health and weight.

+It will take about two full days of work to get the transition stuff together to Jerod.
+That can probably be distributed over a few weeks.

+Setting up the general course Web materials will also take about two full days of work.
+That can also be distributed over a week or two, but I know that I work better on these thins in large chunks.

+The various tasks related to Tapia and GHC are another two full days.

+Plus there's the work with the summer students.

+My conclusion after writing all of that down: *I'm screwed* [21].

 **Remember: The semester lingers.
 When will you be really done with the semester?**

-Karla drew a nice chart of the decline in semester work and the increase [n] in summer work.
+_Karla drew a nice chart of the decline in semester work and the increase [22] in summer work._

-[n] incline?

-* Goal: June 5.
+My goal is June 5.

-* Includes transition stuff for Jerod.
+That includes the chair transition materials to prepare for Jerod.

-* Can we claim a little of the time this spring befoe then for these things.
-* How much do I have to claim?
+**Can you claim time before June 5 for the summer things?**

+Let's see.

-   * One hour per day for wellness, starting next week.
+* I can do one hour per day for wellness, starting next week.
-   * Walking with Michelle, starting today (?)
+* I can walk with Michelle after dinner, starting this week [23].
-   * Four hours per day for students, starting next Tuesday.
+* I should plan about four hours per day for my summer students, starting next Tuesday.
-   * One hour per day for transition stuff, starting next Tuesday.
+* I should plan about one hour per day to work on the transition materials, starting next Tuesday.
-   * A chunk for the course Web site stuff, if possible.
+* I should find a few chunks for the course Web site stuff, starting some time afterwards.
-   * Tapia/Hopper?????
+* I'm not sure when I will work on Tapia and Hopper.
-   * GTD/Omnifocus: 30 minutes per day starting Thursday?
-(Yay evenings.)
+* Organizing myself.
+I should spend thirty minutes per day on reading _Getting Things Done_ or playing with Omnifocus, starting this Thursday [24].
-   * Think about a one-pager for Jerod.

 **What's easy to cut?**

-Nothing
+Nothing  .

 **What's possible for you to cut.**

-* Department-level NSF proposal?
-(Damn, what was that?)
-* NSF proposal for digital humanities?
+* I probably don't have to write the NSF proposals.
-* Not all of the papers need to be written.
+* Don't have to write all of the planned SIGCSE papers.
-* Something on accessibility (ouch ouch ouch / work with students)
+* While accessibility is important to me, I probably don't need to do a big project related to it.

 **Let's consider a few other ideas.**

-* Summer meeting?
+* Have a meeting with your family to discuss the summer.
-* Think about putting a fence around things.
+* Think about putting a fence around things [25].
+* Find ways to share the work with others [26].
-* What momentum would be good?
+* Think about what momentum would be good for entering summer.

+---

+I think that's everything we covered in the session.
+I found it useful.
+I found it equally useful to muse a bit more in writing.

+Stay tuned for September when I'll do my next session with Karla!

 ---